Street party insurance

 Detailed advice for councils is here

-Residents can send this link to them.
+Residents can send this page above to them.
 It may be that they are just asking for this automatically for all events and not thinking about small street parties.

 Larger publicly promoted events certainly would require insurance.